-Criteria Conformance Level Remarks and Explanations 4.1.2 Name, Role, Value (Level A) For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.
+Criteria Conformance Level Remarks and Explanations id attribute value must be unique found on page(s)/component(s): Teacher Page.
+4.1.2 Name, Role, Value (Level A) For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.
 Note: This success criterion is primarily for Web authors who develop or script their own user interface components.
 For example, standard HTML controls already meet this success criterion when used according to specification.
 Partially Supports In most cases, the name, role, and value of user interface components can be programmatically determined.
-However, exceptions exist: Button does not have a name found on page(s)/component(s): Home/Portal.
-Buttons must have discernible text found on page(s)/component(s): Messages; Change Display Name Modal.
-Combobox is missing appropriate roles and/or attributes found on page(s)/component(s): Home/Portal.
-Expand/collapse state of the element is missing or incorrect found on page(s)/component(s): Home/Portal.
+However, exceptions exist: Combo box is missing appropriate roles and/or attributes found on page(s)/component(s): Search modal.
+The element's name is missing or incorrect found on page(s)/component(s): Notification modal; Login with Badges.
+The element's role is missing or incorrect found on page(s)/component(s): Login page.
+Tooltip content is not accessible to screen readers found on page(s)/component(s): Home/Portal Page.
+The element's name is missing or incorrect found on page(s)/component(s): Notification modal; Login with Badges.
+Expand/collapse state of the element is missing or incorrect found on page(s)/component(s): Search modal.
+Dialog is missing appropriate role and/or attributes found on page(s)/component(s): Change Display Name modal; Messages Settings modal.